 Cocos2D has no integrated design environment.
 The design of screens or interfaces should be done with programming, loading images and positioning them with C ++.
 You can, however, use external graphics editors like Cocos Studio (also free), to help you position elements on screen and configure certain objects.
 But this editor is much less powerful than that of Unity.
 The Unity editor is fully integrated.
 Cocos Studio, on the contrary, is not, and its operation is based on an XML file and it also generates a series of images from Cocos´ libraries.
 It has some bugs and does not always work on all computers.
 The Unity graphical editor allows the user to design and layout Unity scenes with ease, to insert objects, scripts, light effects and physical effects, etc. This is achieved by dragging components and modifying parameters.
 Hence, it greatly reduces game development time compared to a layout with Cocos2D or Cocos Studio.

 Documentation and Learning time

 Community and Extras

 Unity is expensive but worth it.
-Development time is reduced at a much higher rate than the proportion of their license costs.
+Development time is reduced at a much higher rate than the proportion of their licensing costs.
 Many of its features you simply cannot get with Cocos2D and it allows you to compile more than Cocos2D.
 Thus, Unity3D is better than Cocos2D.